 I felt immediately compelled to find a way to share that special place, and its traditional beverage, with other people from throughout the world.
 I launched Experience Tequila in 2008, and guided my first group tour in 2009.

 My fluency in the Spanish language and Mexican culture have allowed me to build the relationships that are the foundation of my tours.
-I’m an extrovert and a joker with a bawdy sense of humor, and I’m also over-educated, so I know a lot of big words and a lot of bad words, in both English and Spanish.
+I’m an extrovert and a joker with a bawdy sense of humor, and I’m also an over-educated Phi Beta Kappa, so I know a lot of big words and a lot of bad words, in both English and Spanish.
 This means that I’m equally comfortable in academic settings, dining with old-school Mexican bluebloods, and relaxing in Mexico’s saltiest cantinas.

 I am detail-oriented and no-nonsense when it comes to planning, and laid-back and warm when I’m hosting guests.
 Before starting my business, I was a teacher and an entertainer, and I bring both of these perspectives to my tours.
 There are few things I enjoy more than re-living “first moments” through my guests’ experience: their first taste of cooked agave, their first whiff of fermentation, their first sip from a barrel, and so much more.
 I sincerely love this work and cannot imagine enjoying a job more.